 Milestone Criteria Current State Future State Summary of Actions Measurements Needed 5.
 Implementation of Provide an overview of Provide an overview of Specify a list of action comprehensive treatment current PDMP plans for enhancing the items needed to be and prevention strategies capabilities, health IT state's PDMP, related completed to meet the to address Opioid Abuse functionalities to support enhancements to its HIT/PDMP milestones and OUD, that is: the PDMP, and supports health IT functionalities, identified in the first Enhance the state's to enhance clinicians' use and related column.
-Include persons health IT functionality to of the state's health IT enhancements to or entities responsible support its PDMP; and functionality to achieve support clinicians' use for completion of each Enhance and/or the goals of the PDMP. of the health IT action item.
-Include support clinicians in functionality to achieve timeframe for their usage of the state's the goals of the PDMP. completion of each PDMP. action item
+Include persons health IT functionality to of the state's health IT enhancements to support or entities responsible support its PDMP; and functionality to achieve clinicians' use of the for completion of each Enhance and/or support the goals of the PDMP. health IT functionality to action item.
+Include clinicians in their usage achieve the goals of the timeframe for of the state's PDMP.
+PDMP.

-Milestone Criteria Current State Future State Summary of Actions Needed Measurements Prescription Drug Monit Prescription Drug Monitoring Program (PDMP) Functionalities Enhanced interstate data sharing in order to better track patient specific prescription data 1.1 The Kentucky PDMP (KASPER) is housed in the Cabinet for Health and Family Services (CHFS) Office of Inspector General (OIG).
+completion of each action item Prescription Drug Monit oring Program (PDMP) Fu nctionalities Enhanced interstate data sharing in order to better track patient specific prescription data 1.1 The Kentucky PDMP (KASPER) is housed in the Cabinet for Health and Family Services (CHFS) Office of Inspector General (OIG).
 KASPER is currently able to share data with 12 states including our six border states that have PDMPs.
 1.2 Interstate data is available for prescriber and pharmacist PDMP users.
 KASPER users currently have no tools or analytics available to assist them with identifying other state PDMPs for which a data request may be appropriate for a specific patient (informed data sharing.)
 1.1 CHFS plans to enhance KASPER to support more efficient onboarding of additional states.
 1.2 CHFS is beginning to work with the Bureau of Justice Assistance and PDMP Training and Technical Assistance Center to investigate the use of data analytics to inform end users of high probability patient data matching states to select when performing an interstate request 1.1 Onboard additional interstate data sharing states.
 Responsibility: KASPER Integration Project Manager (OATS).
 Target completion: December 2022.
 1.2 Develop data analytic functionality to allow prescriber/pharmacist users to make a more informed decision on other states from which to request data based on their practice location and patient demographic information.
 Responsibility: KASPER Project Manager.
 Target completion: July 2020.
-1.1 New States will be added at a rate of approximately 1 per month beginning in Ongoing.
+1.1 New States will be added at a rate of approximately 1 per month beginning in On-going.
 Monthly meetings are held.
 Currently we are sharing data with 12 states.
 The plan is to be connected to the remaining states and D.C. by December 2022.
-CHANGE: An analysis of patients coming to KY for controlled substances will be conducted quarterly.
-States will be targeted for integration based on interstate traffic analysis.
-The plan to add an
+1.2 This "Informed Data Sharing" is to be completed by July 2022.
+The plan begins with KASPER data only, but will spread to the regional and national level after proper analysis and